-Steve Tuchscherer, CPA January 12, 2022
+Steve Tuchscherer, CPA Umpqua Valley Financial, LLC Roseburg, Oregon December 31, 2022

+MANAGEMENT'S

+DISCUSSION

-MANAGEMENT'S DISCUSSION AND ANALYSIS
+AND ANALYSIS

-The management discussion and analysis of the City of Coburg, Oregon (the City) financial performance provides an overview of the City's financial activities for the fiscal year that ended June 30, 2021.
-The intent of this discussion and analysis is to look at the City's financial performance as a whole.
+The management discussion and analysis of the City of Coburg, Oregon (the City) financial performance provides an overview of the City's financial activities for the fiscal year that ended June 30, 2022.
+The intent of this discussion and analysis is to look at the City's financial performance.
 Readers should also review the basic financial statements and notes to enhance their understanding of the City's financial performance.